-Ideally, a Web page should be 50k or smaller in file size and download in 20 seconds or less from a modem connection.
-Check your website on many computers and browsers to be sure it appears correctly, that there are no dead links, and that it downloads quickly.
+Ideally, a webpage should be 50k or smaller in file size and download in 20 seconds or less from a modem connection.
+Check your website on different computers and browsers to be sure it appears correctly, that there are no broken links, and that it downloads quickly.

 All University units must obtain approval from the University Office of Business and Financial Services, Accounting Division prior to accepting Visa and MasterCard credit cards for purchases of goods and/or services through a unit website.